jramlal/automation-project-jramlal/README.md

 # Execute Tests

+These are the commands to run each test suite.
 Each test corresponds with the sections of the application that required automated testing.
 This will also generate an Allure report.

  ```npm run addtocart```
  ```npm run auth```